microsoft/CSS-SystemCenter-ServiceManager/docs/SCSM-Diagnostic-Tool/index.md

 # How to run the SCSM Diagnostic Tool?

 - **Download** the latest version of SCSM Diagnostic Tool from [here](https://aka.ms/download-SCSM-Diagnostic-Tool)
-- **Log on** to the Primary SCSM mgmt. server and Data Warehouse mgmt. server with an admin account, preferably with the service account of "System Center Data Access Service"
+- **Log on** to the Primary SCSM mgmt. server and Data Warehouse mgmt. server with an admin account, preferably with the service account of the "System Center Data Access Service"
-- Create a new folder, **save** the downloaded file SCSM-Diagnostic-Tool.ps1
+- **Save** the downloaded file into a folder
-- Right click the .PS1 file and select "**Run with PowerShell**"
+- Right click SCSM-Diagnostic-Tool.ps1 and select "**Run with PowerShell**"
-- Wait till finished and then **upload** the resulting zip file to Microsoft CSS
+- Wait until finished and then **upload** the resulting zip file to Microsoft CSS

 If you want, you can open *Findings.html* included in the resulting zip file.